 Step 2: Add your agent extensions

-Now that we have the infrastructure built, we need to add our agent extensions to the DynamoDB Table.
+Now that we have the infrastructure built, we need to check staffing to confirm agent IDs, and enter the agent extensions to the DynamoDB Table.

 - Navigate to the DynamoDB Console

 - Click on the Items tab and then Create Item button

 - Enter the extension you require, for example, 2222